Natural Help for Your Child's Constipation

 Low-fiber diet

-Diets heavy in processed foods, white bread, cheese, and refined carbohydrates and low in fruits, vegetables, and whole grains are the leading dietary cause.
+Diets high in processed foods, white bread, cheese, and refined carbohydrates – and low in

 Inadequate hydration